Transition to decentralised governance

 Legal and operational structure

-There are now multiple DAO solutions available so the use of not for profit foundations has become more of a liability than a benefit.
-It is likely that most viable crypto projects will transition away from foundations to DAOs in the next few years.
+There are now multiple robust and feature rich DAO solutions available so the use of not for profit foundations for coordination has become more of a liability than a benefit.
+It is likely that most crypto projects will transition from foundations to DAOs over the next few years.
 It will take only a few successful examples for this transition to accelerate and we intend for Synthetix to be one of those successes.

 Parameter changes are already governed by the SCCP process, however changes are implemented via the contract owner.
 Given the binary nature of parameter changes we believe we can transition this process on-chain to allow token holders to directly modify parameter changes.
 This will allow for fairly rapid changes in emergencies since there will not need to be a time delay.